defatic/tsLive/README.md

 ## Description

-CLI tool to check to check if your favorite Twitch Streamers are online!
+CLI tool to check if your favorite Twitch Streamers are online!

 ## Dependencies

-Depends on the twitch cli tool found @ https://github.com/twitchdev/twitch-cli
+Depends on the `twitch` cli tool found @ https://github.com/twitchdev/twitch-cli

 ## Install